Overview

 IronCore Architecture

-Here's a visual representation of IronCore's two layers.
+The following diagram shows IronCore's two layers.
 The bare metal management and network automation layers belong to the infrastructure management domain, while the IaaS layer provides cloud-like capabilities on top.

 Infrastructure as a Service (IaaS)